Casual Staff Time and Attendance Policy

 Eligibility for Overtime

-(13) The following staff may be eligible for overtime:
+(13) The following

-2. casual Newstep, ELICOS and Community Music teaching staff.
+staff (see exception below); and - casual Newstep, ELICOS and Community Music teaching

 (14) Casual professional staff are not eligible for overtime if a flexible working arrangement applies and the overtime work can be accommodated within that arrangement.
 This includes agreement between a casual professional staff member and their manager to work their rostered hours of work at a time that may be outside the ordinary Hours of Work or in a period where no hours of work have been rostered.